httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serializing Parameters {#ser-params}

-Given an ordered dictionary as input_parameters (each member having a param_name and a param_value), return an ASCII string suitable for use in a HTTP field value.
+Given an ordered Dictionary as input_parameters (each member having a param_name and a param_value), return an ASCII string suitable for use in a HTTP field value.

 0. Let output be an empty string.
 1. For each parameter-name with a value of param_value in input_parameters: